\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Half an hour = minutes

-• An hour has 60 minutes.
+• We know that 1 hour has 60 minutes.

-• One half hour is 30 minutes.
+• Therefore, half an hour is 30 minutes.

 Exercise